 Place the mince in a large mixing bowl and season generously with salt and pepper.

 Mix everything together but don't overwork it.
-Transfer the mixture to a loaf tin (lined with streaky bacon if you want an even bigger meat hit) and pack it down firmly and smooth over the top.
+Transfer the mixture to a loaf tin lined with streaky bacon and pack it down firmly and smooth over the top.

 Cook in a 200°C oven until the internal temperature measures 70°C, about 30 minutes.